-Here’s a fun fact: yoga comes from the from the Sanskrit word Yuj which means to unite.
+Here’s a fun fact: yoga comes from the Sanskrit word Yuj which means to unite.
 Isn’t that awesome?

-I like to think of yoga uniting several things.
-Body with mind, movements with breath, and even people.
+I like to think of yoga as uniting several things.
+Body with the mind, movements with breath, and even people.

 What are the benefits of yoga?

 I love yoga because it is the one exercise that seems to combine all of the components of wellness into one practice.
 It connects the physical with the mental and spiritual which is often ignored.